dahunsi-dami/alx-backend-user-data/0x01-Basic_authentication/README.md

 ### `models/`

-- `base.py`: base of all models of the API - handle serialization to file
+- `base.py`: base of all the models of the API - handle serialization to file
 - `user.py`: user model

 ### `api/v1`